 “California Energy Commission” or “CEC” means the California Energy Resources Conservation and Development Commission.

 “California Independent System Operator” or “CAISO” means the Independent System Operator that serves California EDUs, which operates competitive wholesale electricity markets, manages the reliability of the CAISO-controlled transmission grid, provides open access to transmission, and performs long-term planning.
-CAISO markets include energy (day-ahead and real-time), ancillary services, congestion revenue rights, and the Energy Imbalance Market (EIM).
+CAISO markets include energy (day-ahead and real-time), ancillary services, congestion revenue rights, the Western Energy Imbalance Market (WEIM), and the Extended Day-Ahead Market (EDAM).

 “California Reformulated Gasoline Blendstock for Oxygenate Blending” or “CARBOB” has the same meaning as defined in title 13 of the California Code of Regulations, section 2260(a).

-“Cap-and-trade regulation” or “cap-and-trade program” means ARB’s regulation establishing the California Cap on Greenhouse Gas Emissions and Market-Based Compliance Mechanisms set forth in title 17, California Code of Regulations, Chapter 1, Subchapter 10, article 5 (commencing with section 95800).
+“Cap-and-Invest Regulation” or “Cap-and-Invest Program” means CARB’s regulation establishing the California Cap on Greenhouse Gas Emissions and Market-Based Compliance Mechanisms set forth in title 17, California Code of Regulations, Chapter 1, Subchapter 10, article 5 (commencing with section 95800).

+“CARB” means the California Air Resources Board.

+“CARB offset credit” is as defined in the Cap-and-Invest Regulation.

 “Carbon dioxide” or “CO₂” means the most common of the six primary greenhouse gases, consisting on a molecular level of a single carbon atom and two oxygen atoms.

 “Carbon dioxide equivalent” or “CO₂ equivalent” or “CO₂e” means the number of metric tons of CO₂ emissions with the same global warming potential as one metric ton of another greenhouse gas when calculated using the individual global warming potentials as specified in the “global warming potential” definition of this article.